A Little Summer Bonus – Save 15%

 What level is the course and do I need any particular skills?

-The course is designed for those who have followed a two-year basketry course at the City Lit or an equivalent elsewhere, or can demonstrate they have a good grounding in a number of basketry techniques.
+The course is designed for those who have followed a two-year basketry course at the City Lit or a similar institution and can demonstrate they have a good grounding in several basketry techniques.
 This will be discussed at the pre-enrolment interview.

 How will I be taught, and will there be any work outside the class?